sd37/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-Please see the notebook cell 2, compute camera calibration and distortion for the images.
+Please see the notebook code cell 1, compute camera calibration for chessboard images for this.

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-Please refer to solution.ipnyb cell number 5-6 for this.
+Please refer to solution.ipnyb code cell number 5-6 for this.
 Over there I have first undistorted the image and then performed the perspective transform.

 Apt visulizations have been generated.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Please refer to cells 7-9 for this.
+Please refer to code cells 7-9 for this.
 I tried several thresholding scheme.
 In the end I used the color-grad threshold as visulized in cell 9.

 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Please refer to solution.ipnyb cell number 5-6 for this.
+Please refer to solution.ipynb cell number 5-6 for this.
 Over there I have first undistorted the image and then performed the perspective transform.
 The is similar to the one discussed in the lectures.
 It also describes what src and dst points I have used.
 This was recommended by some good people on the udacity forum.

 Apt visulizations have been generated.